Hlsorrells/algorithms/README.md

 ### Functions

+- algorith that returns an acronym for a given string
 - algorith to capitalize each word in a string
 - various algorithms to remove spaces from strings
 - determine if a string is a substring